-Last week, students from across Columbia-affiliated schools joined together to host an event during which LGBTQ Catholic students and Catholic allies discussed issues regarding their relationships with the Catholic Church.
+Students from across Columbia-affiliated schools joined together to host an event during which LGBTQ Catholic students and Catholic allies discussed issues regarding their relationships with the Catholic Church on Wednesday.

 Columbia Catholic Ministry is directly managed under the Office of Religious Life, which has recently transitioned to live under the Office of University Life, and aims to build community among Catholic students and bring them “ever closer to Christ” through programming and events that encourage conversations between relevant groups.
 Programming decisions are made by director and pastor Dan O’Reilly in addition to the ministry’s board of students.

 According to members of CCM, however, the group’s programming has largely failed to reflect the wide range of Catholic practices and beliefs that are present on campus, especially pointing to a history of practices that they claim excludes LGBTQ Catholics from that close-knit community.

 A Columbia spokesperson declined to comment on the oversight of the Office of University Life and the Office of Religious Life in ensuring that programming is inclusive to all students.
 The Columbia Catholic Ministry also declined to respond to any questions.

 Abby Rampone, a third-year Master of Divinity student at UTS, pointed to the Eden Invitation event as an example of CCM’s implicit message to students that not all identities are accepted by the Catholic Church.
 She noted that while the connotations of the messages posted on the organization’s website seem obscure, phrases such as “Theology of the Body” and “gender complementarity” are widely circulated in the Catholic community to indicate traditionalism.